MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CrossDeviceExperiences/New-MgUserDevice.md

 ```

 ### -DeviceId
-Identifier set by Azure Device Registration Service at the time of registration.
+Unique Identifier set by Azure Device Registration Service at the time of registration.
+This is an alternate key that can be used to reference the device object.
-Supports $filter (eq, ne, not, startsWith).
+Also Supports $filter (eq, ne, not, startsWith).

 ```yaml
 Type: String